thomasWeise/moptipy/README.md

 ## 2. Installation

 In order to use this package and to, e.g., run the example codes, you need to first install it using [`pip`](https://pypi.org/project/pip/) or some other tool that can install packages from [PyPi](https://pypi.org).
-You then can install the newest version of this library from [PyPi](https://pypi.org/project/moptipy/) using [`pip`](https://pypi.org/project/pip/) by doing
+You can install the newest version of this library from [PyPi](https://pypi.org/project/moptipy/) using [`pip`](https://pypi.org/project/pip/) by doing

 ```shell
 pip install moptipy
 ```

-This will install the latest official release of our package.
+This will install the latest official release of our package as well as [all dependencies](https://thomasweise.github.io/moptipy/requirements.html).
 If you want to install the latest source code version from GitHub (which may not yet be officially released), you can do

 ```shell